onecx-apps/onecx-document-management-dev/README.md

 ```

-any changes made in onecx-document-management-svc are now synced to the running docker application.
+- any changes made in onecx-document-management-svc are instantly synced to the running docker application.

 ## App configurations